Seattle Public Utilities: Water supply

-SPU owns two water collection facilities: one in the Cedar River watershed, which supplies 70 percent of the drinking water used by 1.3 million people in Seattle and surrounding suburbs (primarily the city south of the Lake Washington Ship Canal) and the other in the Tolt River watershed which supplies the other 30 percent (primarily the city north of the canal).
+SPU owns two water collection facilities in the Cascade Mountains that supply drinking water used by 1.6 million people in Seattle and surrounding suburbs in 2023.
+The Cedar River watershed comprises 60 percent of the normal supply, and the Tolt River watershed supplies the remaining 40 percent (primarily north of Green Lake).
+The Cedar River supply is unfiltered, while the Tolt River is filtered and relied upon more heavily during dry years.

 From the city's founding through the 1880s, Seattle's water was provided by several private companies.
-In a July 8, 1889 election, barely a month after the Great Seattle Fire (June 6, 1889) gave a dramatic illustration of the limitations of the city's water supply, Seattle's citizens voted 1,875 to 51 to acquire and operate their own water system.
+In a July 8, 1889, election, barely a month after the Great Seattle Fire (June 6, 1889) gave a dramatic illustration of the limitations of the city's water supply, Seattle's citizens voted 1,875 to 51 to acquire and operate their own water system.
 In accordance with this vote, the city Water Department acquired the Lake Union and Spring Hill plants for $400,000.

 This was understood from the first to be only a temporary expedient, inadequate to the expected growth of the city.
 Attention soon focused on the Cedar River, an idea first proposed in the 1870s; the question was how to bring that water to the city.
 From 1892, the responsibility for doing so fell to newly hired City Engineer Reginald H. Thomson and his assistant George F. Cotterill.
 Besides the technical challenges, they and a series of Seattle mayors had to keep the citizenry on board to move forward with this expensive project through the Panic of 1893.